Hubbry Logo

 Key Information

 Tariq Amar Devega (born July 26, 1990), known professionally as ASAP Nast (stylized A$AP Nast), is an American rapper from Harlem, New York.
 Nast is best known as a member of the hip-hop collective ASAP Mob.
-As part of ASAP Mob, they released their first project as a group, a mixtape titled Lord$ Never Worry in 2012.
+As part of ASAP Mob, they released their first project as a group, a mixtape titled Lords Never Worry in 2012.
 His breakout song, "Trillmatic" featuring Wu-Tang Clan's Method Man was released on December 4, 2013.

 Early life and education

-ASAP Nast was raised in West Harlem, New York City on 116th and Morningside Avenue, and frequently spent time with his cousin ASAP Rocky when they were children.[1][2]
-When Rocky moved to The Bronx as a teen, the two lost contact, but were reunited by ASAP Bari, one of ASAP Mob's founding members.[1]
-Nast went to Martin Luther King, Jr. High School in Manhattan but dropped out before graduating to pursue a career in music.
-After dropping out of high school, he worked at the sneaker store Atmos.[2]
+ASAP Nast was raised in West Harlem, New York City on 116th and Morningside Avenue, and frequently spent time with his cousin ASAP Rocky when they were children.[1][3]
+When Rocky moved to The Bronx as a teen, the two lost contact, but then were reunited by ASAP Bari, one of ASAP Mob's founding members.[1]
+Nast went to Martin Luther King Jr. High School in Manhattan but dropped out before graduating to pursue a career in music.
+After dropping out of high school, he worked at the sneaker store Atmos.[3]

 Musical career